shidhincr/shidhincr.github.com/source/_posts/2014-08-11-a-brief-walk-through-of-the-ng-options-in-angularjs.markdown

 <!--more-->
 ## Why ng-options

-1. Normal way of generating options elements using ng-repeat
-2. Problems of using ng-repeat in an option element
-3. Why ng-options are introduced

 The simple way of generating the select menu items in Angular would be using ng-repeat.
 Look at the code below:

 ```html